 Vegan Potstickers (Chinese Dumplings)

-I’ll show you how to make Chinese dumplings step-by-step!
-My version of Vegan Potstickers has a savory tofu and veggie filling, and it’s paired with a sweet ginger sauce for dipping.
+I’ll show you how to make potstickers at home, step-by-step!
+My vegan version of these traditional Chinese dumplings has a savory tofu and veggie filling, paired with a sweet ginger sauce for dipping.Â

-The filling here isn’t an authentic Chinese recipe—I simply used some of my favourite stir-fry ingredients, including tofu, Swiss chard, carrots, and green onions.
-Once you’ve got the technique down, you can make potstickers with any filling you like!
+- Easy filling.
+The filling here isn’t an authentic Chinese recipe, made with pork—I simply used some of my favourite stir-fry ingredients, including tofu, Swiss chard, carrots, and green onions.

 Notes on Ingredients

-Please note that this is important information on the ingredients and instructions and the FULL recipe with amounts and details can be found DOWN BELOW (scroll to it) in the recipe card.
+Please note that this is helpful information on the ingredients needed to make these vegan potstickers.
+The FULL recipe with amounts and details can be found BELOW (scroll to it) in the recipe card.

 - Baby Swiss chard – If you can’t find baby Swiss chard at the grocery store, you can substitute baby spinach or kale.